sokil/php-mongo/README.md

 #### Object Document Mapper for MongoDB.

 Why to use this library?
-You can easily work with document data through comfortable getters and setters instead of array and dont check if key exist in array.
+You can easily work with document data through comfortable getters and setters instead of array and don't check if key exist in array.
 Access to subdocument use dot-syntax.
 You can validate data passed to document before save.
-We give you  events, which you can handle in different moments of dicument's life, and moth things which make you worke easier.
+We give you  events, which you can handle in different moments of dicument's life, and more things which make you life easier.

 * [Installation](#installation)
 * [Connecting](#connecting)